Thursday, January 26, 2017

 In this episode, Randy and Jim discuss pilot wave hydrodynamics, a physical analogy to quantum mechanics.
 In it, a small droplet bounces atop a fluid, interacting with its own wave.
 This allows macroscopic experiments which display many of the properties of quantum mechanics, such as self-interference in a doubles slit experiment.
 This is equivalent to the de Broglie-Bohm interpretation of quantum mechanics that Jim and Randy talked about in the second episode and a little in the main podcast, as well as the quantum interpretations special (that currently needs re-editing).

-The videos by Veritasium and Smarter Every Day that we refer to in the podcast that came out while I was editing second episode and just before we recorded this.
+2. The videos by Veritasium and Smarter Every Day that we refer to in the podcast second episode and just before we recorded this.